mihalycsaba/absolutely_easy_wireguard/README.md

 # Absolutely easy wireguard

-A straightforward bash script to configure and manage a WireGuard server interface.
+A simple bash script to configure and manage a WireGuard server interface.
 Configures a point-to-point VPN tunnel, restricting peer access solely to the server.
 Peers cannot communicate with each other or use the server as a gateway for other traffic.

 ## Features
 - Configures the WireGuard interface with client isolation (no peer-to-peer access)